4forces/CI-MS4-project4/README.md

     - The update step has to be done 2 times for the product to be successfully updated.
 On the first submission, the page refreshes itself with all the form fields retained except for the cover image.
 The Admin is required to repeat the image upload again before clicking on "Submit", only then the update form is successfully submitted and executed.
 4. Hovering over the Navbar links causes the Navbar to "vibrate".
 This is due to the `border-bottom: 3px` CSS for the Navbar links.
 An alternative text-decoration that does not affect the Navbar size needs to be explored.
 5. `backdrop-filter` is used for the Navbar and various elements in this project.
 This CSS property is [not fully supported by all browsers](https://developer.mozilla.org/en-US/docs/Web/CSS/backdrop-filter).
 Firefox does not support this feature by default, some settings have to be chanded.
 The steps for doing so can be found [here](https://dev.to/codingsprint/how-to-enable-backdrop-filter-in-firefox-2n8e).
+6. In the product models, 'buyer' is wrongly termed.
+It should be 'user' Instead.

 ---